joonasy/rebirth/docs/css/naming-conventions.md

 * It helps to decouple presentation semantics from document semantics.

-## Naming components, variations and modifiers
+## Naming components and modifiers

 Name things in CSS is to pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
-For example, instead of a class like `.Nav--site`, choose something like `.Nav--primary`; rather than `.Footer-list`, favour a component with a variation like `.List--link`.
+For example, instead of a class like `.Nav--site`, choose something like `.Nav--primary`; rather than `.Footer-list`, favour a component with a modifier like `.List--link`.

 The differences in these names is that the first of each two examples is tied to a very specific use case: they can only be used as the site’s navigation or the footer’s links respectively.
 By using slightly more ambiguous names, we can increase our ability to reuse these components in different circumstances.